layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/introduction-to-service-meshes/observability/_index.md

 ---
-docType: "Chapter"
+id: "observability"
-chapterTitle: "Observability"
+title: "Observability"
 description: "In this chapter, you will learn how to monitor and visualize the performance of your microservices using Istio's observability features."
-lectures: 12
-title: "Observability"
 weight: 4
 ---